 The type of device you choose for education greatly impacts the lesson plan.
 The two main things you need to consider before investigating what kind of devices are best options include:

 Compared to high schoolers, younger children require much less functionality.
-While a tablet is better for art or design class students for creative tasks like creating oil portraits from photos, a Chromebook, MacBook, or laptop is better for writing-intensive and research subjects.
+While a tablet is better for art or design class students, a Chromebook, MacBook, or laptop is better for writing-intensive and research subjects.

 Practically, don’t forget the following conditions when preparing the school’s mobile device strategy: